 When the snow melts, these “zombie fires” can

-re-emerge aboveground, releasing greenhouse gasses and air pollutants
+re-emerge above ground, releasing greenhouse gasses and air pollutants

 into the atmosphere.